 In the first instance you should approach your child’s class teacher.
 Every class teacher is responsible for adapting and refining the curriculum to respond to the strengths and needs of all pupils.
 The class teacher will monitor the progress of your child and through assessment they will identify, plan and deliver support as required.

-If you have further concerns about your child then you should arrange a meeting with the school’s SENCo (Special Educational Needs Coordinator) Mrs Laura Dawes.
+If you have further concerns about your child then you should arrange a meeting with the school’s SENCo (Special Educational Needs Coordinator) Mrs Amy Russell.
 This meeting can be arranged either through your child’s class teacher or through the school office.
 The SENCo is responsible for such areas as: Co-ordinating provision for pupils with SEND, supporting teachers in the assessment of the effectiveness of that provision, liaising and meeting with outside professional agencies for advice and support in strategies for SEN generally and for specific pupils, co-ordinating training for staff to ensure that they are up to date with current legislation and strategy, co-ordinating and managing annual reviews and gathering evidence for and submitting requests for statutory assessment.

 In specific circumstances a meeting can also be arranged with the Headteacher Mr Gareth Dutton.
 The Headteacher is responsible for all aspects of school life including the provision made for all pupils.